bungspaces/Intern-Bibit/README.md

 21 Jul - 21 Oct 2020.

-As a UI Designer Intern and Frontend Dev.
+Intern as a Frontend Dev and UI Designer.

 Task: Build web applications with a web view of the designs that have been made.